o221/powerBI-dateSelector/README.md

 ## Usage
 To use the DateSelector visual, add it to your report canvas and connect it to the relevant data fields.
 Users can then use the visual to select a date range and filter data accordingly.

-## Author
-The DateSelector visual was created by jro.

 ## Version
 The current version of the DateSelector visual is 23.04.03.